Jeng Jundian: Exhibitions

 Jeng's works have been exhibited internationally in solo or group shows.
-Jeng had a solo exhibition,“Another Day”, in November 2014 at Eslite Gallery, Taipei, and also took part in the 25th Anniversary Group Exhibition of that gallery that same year.
+Jeng had a solo exhibition, “Another Day”, in November 2014 at Eslite Gallery, Taipei, and also took part in the 25th Anniversary Group Exhibition of that gallery that same year.
 Previously, he had held a larger exhibition entitled “Day In, Day Out”, also at Eslite Gallery, Taipei (2012); another solo exhibition at Eslite Gallery, Taipei(2008); a show Landscape – Cityscape, at Marlborough Gallery, New York (2005); Jeng had a duo exhibition with artist Wang Keping, Body & Nature: Two Chinese Artists, at Marlborough Gallery, New York (2004).; Taiwan Legend: Contemporary Painting in Taiwan, at Galerie Pierre, Taichung(1994).

 Jeng's works are constantly shown at international art fairs such as Art Taipei, Art Beijing or Art Basel Hong Kong.
-In December 2018, Eslite Gallery announced that Jeng Jundian would hold a solo exhibition on their booth at the first edition of Taipei Dangdai in January 2019.
+In January 2019, Jeng Jundian held a solo exhibition on Eslite gallery's booth at the first edition of Taipei Dangdai.
+In 2021, Jeng held a solo exhibition at Tao Art Space in Taipei.

 His works have been collected by Toledo Museum of Art (Ohio, USA), the White Rabbit Gallery (Sydney, Australia), Yuehu Museum of Art, Shanghai, China, Kuandu Museum of Fine Arts, Taipei, Taiwan.